gdsfactory/gdsfactory/README.md

 # GDSfactory 1.1.9

-gdsfactory provides you with a set of useful generic component templates to build your PDKs and send your masks to the foundry.
+gdsfactory provides you with a set of useful generic component templates to build your PDKs and build masks to different foundries.

-You just need to adapt the templates to your foundry (see pp/samples/pdk)
+You just need to adapt the templates to your foundry (see pp/samples/pdk) or check out how to use gdsfactory to build the [UBC PDK](https://github.com/gdsfactory/ubc)

 GDSII is the standard format to create masks sets in the CMOS industry.